Explanations of items in the income statement

 2024

-At 15.5 % (prior year: 15.2 % ), selling expenses as a proportion of sales increased slightly.
+At 15.5% of sales (prior year: 16.2%), selling expenses as a proportion of sales decreased slightly.
+The decrease is primarily attributable to lower amortization of intangible assets from company acquisitions.
 Other selling expenses mostly comprise customer relationship costs and product management expenses.

 8. General and administrative expenses